Educational Blog about Anesthesia, Intensive care and Pain management

 Anesthetic Problems:

 2. Cyanosis is also worsened by an increase in pulmonary vascular resistance or spasm of the right ventricular infundibulum.
 Right ventricular outflow obstruction is due to increased contractility which is produced by increases in catecholamine output or the administration of drugs with positive inotropic effects.
 Anxiety, pain, hypercarbia, hypoxia, and acidosis are all precipitating factors.
 These cyanotic attacks or ‘tet’ spells, which can occur when awake or under anesthesia, may initiate a cycle of increasing hypoxia that can result in cerebral damage or death.
 Direct intraoperative observations of shunt direction and flow have been made with Doppler color flow imaging using epicardial leads.
-Patients with severe life-threatening hypoxemic spells, refractory to other treatment, responded to phenylephrine (5 mcg/kg plus an infusion of 0.4–2 mcg/kg/min).
+Patients with severe life-threatening hypoxemic spells, refractory to other treatments, responded to phenylephrine (5 mcg/kg plus an infusion of 0.4–2 mcg/kg/min).

 3. Dehydration in the presence of polycythemia and high plasma viscosity may combine to increase the incidence of cerebral thrombosis.
 Polycythemia may also be associated with coagulation defects.